Samuel I. Parker: Personal life

 Born on October 17, 1891, in Monroe, North Carolina, Parker was one of four children born to Frances Ann (Johnston) and John Daniel Parker.
 He was a descendent of William Bradford, a founder of Plymouth Colony, in Massachusetts, and of associate justice of the Supreme Court of the United States James Iredell.
 He was also a brother of United States federal judge John J. Parker.

-He was commissioned an Army lieutenant in 1917 and served with the First Infantry Division in France during World War I, during which won all three of the nation's highest awards for gallantry in combat.
+He was commissioned an Army lieutenant in 1917 and served with the First Infantry Division in France during World War I, during which he earned all three of the nation's highest awards for gallantry in combat.

 After the war, Parker worked in textile mills in North Carolina.
 During World War II, he returned to active duty, rose to the rank of lieutenant colonel and was involved with training soldiers at Fort Benning, Georgia.

 He died on December 1, 1975, at Walter Reed Army Medical Center, Washington, D.C., and was buried at Oakwood Cemetery, Concord, North Carolina.